An Introduction to Mexico’s Traditional Dishes and Spices

 Mole is a type of sauce; it’s also Mexico’s national dish!

 Mole is incredibly versatile and can be used in dishes with chicken, fresh vegetables, and jalapeno peppers.
-Mole sauce has a base of dry or fresh chilies and is seasoned with wild plants and herbs.
+Mole sauce has a base of dry or fresh chilies seasoned with wild plants and herbs.

 This is a hearty traditional Mexican soup seasoned with red chiles, aromatic spices, pork, tomato, and shredded cabbage.
 Not to leave out the most important ingredient: maize (AKA corn)!